Historical Society News and Events

 • Bring bags or boxes to carry your purchases

-• Pick up a participating locations map at the Visit Abingdon website before you go
+• Pick up a participating locations map at the Visit Abingdon website before you go — usually made available in the week leading up to the event

 For more information about the Historical Society's participation in the yard sale, please call 276-623-8337 during our regular business hours or email office@hswcv.org.